Estimated reading time: 12 minutes

 Vegetables are a good idea to add in on a semi-regular basis but don’t try and turn your dog vegetarian or vegan because they aren’t built for that.

-When in doubt, please consult with professional vets.
+When introducing a new food, if you doubt its safety for your dog, please consult with professional vets.
 That’s what they’re there for.

-Finchley Dog walker are not vets and do not specialise in dog training, however, we work closely with dog trainers and vets and are proud to provide articles and advice to help you and your dog.
-However, it is important if you have any concerns on diet and health etc that you consult your vet
+Finchley Dog walker are not vets and do not specialise in dog training.
+However, we work closely with dog trainers and vets and are proud to provide articles and advice to help you and your dog.
+However, it is important if you have any concerns about diet and health etc., that you consult your vet.